Contents

 If you fancy yourself a wine connoisseur, a full-day prosecco wine tour is easy to add to any Venice itinerary.
 All of these tours will pick you up from various points in Venice and bring you right back at the end of the day.

-Small-Group Wine Tour from Venice
+1. Small-Group Wine Tour from Venice

-The rolling hills of the Veneto are waiting for you and this full-day small-group wine tasting tour.
-First, meet your local guide and expert in Venice before venturing into the countryside.
+The rolling hills of the Veneto are waiting for you and this full-day small-group wine-tasting tour.

 You’ll learn about the family-owned and operated business’s history at your first vineyard and experience your first tasting with a light lunch included.